History of coal mining: Alberta

 Coal was easy to find in what is now Drumheller, Alberta, Canada.
 The Atlas Coal Mine National Historic Site has turned this coalfield into a museum.
 This museum interprets how the Blackfoot and Cree knew about the "black rock that burned."
-After many explorers reported coal in the area, a handful of ranchers and homesteaders dug out the coal for their homes.
+After colonizers reported coal in the area, a handful of ranchers and homesteaders dug out the coal for their homes.
 Sam Drumheller started the coal rush in this area when he bought the land from a local rancher, which he then sold to the Canadian National Railway.
 Sam Drumheller also registered a coal mine.
 However, before his mine opened Jesse Gouge and Garnet Coyle beat him to it by opening the Newcastle Mine.
 Once the railway was built thousands of people came to mine this area.

 By the end of 1912, there were nine working coal mines, in Newcastle, Drumheller, Midland, Rosedale, and Wayne.
 In years to follow more mines sprang up: Nacmine, Cambria, Willow Creek, Lehigh, and East Coulee.
 The timing of the Drumheller mine industry was "lucky" according to the Atlas National Historical Site, in that the United Mine Workers union had recently won the right for better working conditions.
 As a result of union action, child labour laws were passed to prevent boys under 14 years old working underground.